harmlessaccount/discord-docs/UNBELIEVA_WORK.md

 # Automating Tasks on UnbelievaBot

-This will teach you how to fetch embeds
+This will teach you how to fetch embeds, read messages from a certain bot and listen to only certain channel IDs.

 ## Automation Script

 Create a file named `unbelieva.py`: